tamagui/tamagui/next.md

   - toast more padding from right/bottom
   - Themes
     - if just "light" or just "dark" is selected and you toggle light/dark on the top right, make the themeId also switch (themeId = whats selected in sidebar)
-  -

 - $web / $native make them work as media queries

 - also – I use the RNW Modal component often.
 However, I'm not able to use Popover, Tooltip, etc. inside of one.
   - may need to detect somehow if inside Modal and use it?

-- theme on animations demo home widget is breaking

 - add test that builds site for prod + checks for header text / no errors

-- Button and other similar ones - make the hover/press/focusStyle zIndex 2, 3, 4 (or all 2) by default

-- XGroup + borderRadius doesn't set radius (see studio/header)

 - yarn release --canary